QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 1/Calculus I/Calculating Limits.md

 ### Edge cases
 #### Priority
 It might sometimes occur that the result of taking a limit has $\infty\cdot e^{-\infty}$, what, in this case would be the result?
-The rules of importance of magnitude are as follows:
+The rules of importance of magnitude are as follows
 $$
 a^{\infty}\gg\infty^{a}\gg\log_{a}\left(\infty\right)
 $$